 - HealthCare.gov: Using a Flexible Spending Account (FSA)

-- Internal Revenue Service: Health Savings Accounts and Other Tax-Favored Health Plans
+- IRS: Health Savings Accounts and Other Tax-Favored Health Plans

 James Woodruff has been a management consultant to more than 1,000 small businesses.
 As a senior management consultant and owner, he used his technical expertise to conduct an analysis of a company's operational, financial and business management issues.
 James has been writing business and finance related topics for work.chron, bizfluent.com, smallbusiness.chron.com and e-commerce websites since 2007.
 He graduated from Georgia Tech with a Bachelor of Mechanical Engineering and received an MBA from Columbia University.